Harald-U/istio-on-minikube-handson/docs/exercise3.md

 ```

 1. In a browser open the Kiali dashboard at [http://localhost:20001/](http://localhost:20001/)
-2. Click on the 'Graph' tab, slect the 'default' namespace, and in the 'Display' pulldown, select 'Traffic Distribution'
+2. Click on the 'Graph' tab (1), select the 'default' namespace (2), select 'Versioned app graph' (3),  and in the 'Display' pulldown, select 'Traffic Distribution' (4):

     ![Kiali UI](../images/kiali1.png)